trzsz/trzsz.github.io/ssh.md

   choco install lrzsz --version=0.12.21
   ```

-  - About the progress, the transferred and speed are not precise.
-They generally appear larger than reality.
+  - About the progress, the transferred and speed are not precise, there will be some deviation.
 It just indicating that the transfer is in progress.

 - Use `-oEnableTrzsz=No` to disable the trzsz feature.
 If you want to disable it by default, you can configure it in `~/.ssh/config` or in the extended configuration `ExConfigPath`: